 He is at peace.
 Fly on Skeeter.

-To plant a tree in memory of Harold Yorke "Skeeter" Sewart, Jr., please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Harold Yorke "Skeeter" Sewart, Jr., please visit our floral store.

 CAF Gulf Coast Wing 2257